-© IV.E THE PROVIDER RECEIVES AND RESOLVES CUSTOMER COMPLAINTS.
+IV.E THE PROVIDER RECEIVES AND RESOLVES CUSTOMER COMPLAINTS.

-Essential Practice СР IV.E.1 THE PROVIDER HAS A COMPLAINTS MECHANISM THAT IS IV.E.1.1 Customers have a way to submit complaints to persons other than their primary point of contact. СР EASILY ACCESSIBLE TO CUSTOMERS AND ADAPTED TO THEIR IV.E.1.2 The provider has at least two complaints channels that are free of charge and accessible to customers. СР NEEDS.
+Essential Practice IV.E.1 THE PROVIDER HAS A COMPLAINTS IV.E.1.1 Customers have a way to submit complaints to persons other than their primary point of contact.
+(0 MECHANISM THAT IS EASILY ACCESSIBLE TO CUSTOMERS AND IV.E.1.2 The provider has at least two complaints channels that are free of charge and accessible to customers. ( ADAPTED TO THEIR NEEDS.
 IV.E.1.3 The provider informs customers about how to submit a complaint.
-CP IV.E.1.3.1 The provider displays information on how to submit a complaint in product documentation, in the digital channels it uses to offer financial services, and in any physical service locations.
-CP IV.E.1.3.2 At the time when customers are applying to use financial services, the provider informs customers of how to submit a complaint.
-CP IV.E.1.4 The provider has a complaints escalation process and informs customers of how to use it.
-Essential Practice СР IV.E.2 THE PROVIDER RESOLVES COMPLAINTS EFFICIENTLY.
-IV.E.2.1 The provider identifies the level of severity each complaint.
-Senior management is aware immediately of severe complaints and is responsible for addressing them. СР IV.E.2.2 The provider registers customer complaints in a secure system that reaches the complaints handling staff and/or management.
-CP
+IV.E.1.3.1 The provider displays information on how to submit a complaint in product documentation, in the digital channels it uses to offer financial services, and in any physical service locations.
+CI IV.E.1.3.2 At the time when customers are applying to use financial services, the provider informs customers of how to submit a complaint.
+CI IV.E.1.4 The provider has a complaints escalation process and informs customers of how to use it. (c Essential Practice IV.E.2 THE PROVIDER RESOLVES COMPLAINTS EFFICIENTLY.
+IV.E.2.1 The provider identifies the level of severity of each complaint.
+Senior management is aware immediately of severe complaints and is responsible for addressing them.
+CI IV.E.2.2 The provider registers customer complaints in a secure system that reaches the complaints handling staff and/or management.
+CI complaints and a notification when the complaint has been resolved.
+IV.E.2.3.2 If a provider receives complaints via call centers or chat, it monitors the CP average wait time.
+IV.E.2.3.3 The provider resolves the majority of complaints within 48 hours.
+CP For complaints that take longer to resolve, the provider notifies the customer of the reason for the delay.
+IV.E.2.4 Complaints handling staff have access to relevant customer data, (CP) including transaction details and notes from previous complaint conversations.
+IV.E.2.5 The provider helps its customers to resolve complaints they have (CP) with partners.
+IV.E.3.1 The complaints system creates a report for management and (CP) 1V.L.J.1 customer care staff.
+Minimum frequency: monthly easterner care starr.
+William frequency.
+Monthly IV.E.3.2 Management reviews complaints reports by customer segment, by (CP) product, and by delivery channel.
+Minimum frequency: quarterly IV.E.3.3 The provider investigates whether customers had complaints but did not file them, by conducting at minimum the following activities: